sammosummo/sammosummo.github.io/_posts/2020-02-25-perceptual-anchors-data.md

 The second paper, which may be of interest to a broader readership, is about the relationship between the amount of cortical folding ([gyrification](https://en.wikipedia.org/wiki/Gyrification)) and general cognitive ability ([*g*](https://en.wikipedia.org/wiki/G_factor_(psychometrics))).
-In this paper, I attempted to replicate previous studies that reported correlations between these traits, and determine whether such correlations were caused by overlapping genetic influences.
-I found that while gyrification and *g* were indeed genetically correlated, the relationship between them was incredibly weak [(Mathias et al., 2020)](#Mathias2020b).
+In this paper, we attempted to replicate previous studies that reported correlations between these traits, and determine whether such correlations were caused by overlapping genetic influences.
+We found that while gyrification and *g* were indeed genetically correlated, the relationship between them was incredibly weak [(Mathias et al., 2020)](#Mathias2020b).

-Given that I didn't collect the data from either of the cohorts included in this paper, I'm not at liberty to share the data here.
-However, one of them is the [Human Connectome Project](http://www.humanconnectomeproject.org/), which is available for free to all *bone fide* researchers.
+This paper used data from the [Genetics of Brain Structure and Function Study (GOBS)](http://grantome.com/grant/NIH/R01-MH078111-01) and the [Human Connectome Project (HCP)](http://www.humanconnectomeproject.org/).
+Since I wasn't part of the investigative teams that collected these data, I'm not at liberty to share them.
+However, the HCP data is available for free to all *bone fide* researchers, and the application process is extremely straightforward.